amitjavilaventura/chromHMMviewR/README.md

 ## To DOs

-[ ] Complete all the other functions: see <https://github.com/amitjavilaventura/custom-R-functions/blob/master/chromHMM_functions.R>
+[ ] See why I get an error when the package is loaded or a function is executed.